nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 }
 ```

-Now, when a user has a light variant of a color scheme, another set of color will get applied to the gradient.
+Now, when a user has a light variant of a color scheme, another set of colors will get applied to the gradient.

 To show this image on a README on GitHub, you can render the SVG image in the `.md` (Markdown) files like so: